ttadano/alamode/docs/source/anphondir/inputanphon.rst

 * RENORM_34TO1ST-tag = 0 | 1

  === ==============================================================
-  0   Real-space IFC renormalization.
+  0   Set zero.
-  1   Set zero.
+  1   Real-space IFC renormalization.
  === ==============================================================

- :Default: 1
+ :Default: 0
  :Type: Integer

  :Description: This option specifies the method to calculate second and higher-order derivatives of first-order IFCs with respect to strain.